What is OKR (Objectives and Key Results)?

 - A mission is the permanent and long-term task that justifies the existence of the organisation or a product.

 - A vision is an ambitious and clear picture of the future, which describes where the organisation or a product wants to be in the coming years.

 An important question in the phrasing is therefore:

 “What is the problem we have to solve in order to come closer to our vision in a sustainable way?”

 An example of a nice mission statement can be found on the Nike website:3

-- OKR Planning – The joint development of the goals for the next cycle.
-OKR planning is first carried out at company level and then at team level.
-OKR planning at team level is self-organised.
+- OKR Planning – The joint elaboration of the goals for the next cycle.
+Planning is done first at the company level and then at the team level.
+Planning at team level is self-organised.
 Usually a timebox of 4 hours is used.

 - OKR Alignment – Alignment of all the objectives of the organisation.
 This can take one to two days.

-- OKR Check-ins – Regular assessment of progress at the company and team level, usually once a week.
+- OKR Check-ins – Regular assessment of progress at the organisational and team level, usually once a week.
 Some publications also refer to a Weekly OKR.
 The usual duration is 15 minutes.

-- OKR Retrospective – Reflection of the working methods in the completed cycle.
+- OKR Retrospective – Reflection on how the team worked in the completed cycle.
 Again, usually 2 hours are used.

-The OKR coach promotes and accompanies the process at the company level.
-The OKR formulated in the company are summarised in a common OKR Backlog – sometimes also called OKR List – visible to all employees.
+The OKR Coach promotes and accompanies the process at company level.
+The Objectives and Key Results formulated in the company are summarised in a common OKR Backlog – sometimes also called OKR List – visible to all employees.
 It is the only prescribed artefact in the framework.

-The benefits of using OKR can be derived from the 6 principles for Objectives & Key Results:
+The benefits of using OKR can be derived from the 6 principles for Objectives and Key Results: